mu0-ai/website/content/posts/bitter-pill.md

 tags: ["AI", "Zen", "Research"]
 ---

-*This is placeholder content for the "Bitter Pill" essay.*

----

 The bitter pill to swallow is this: we must abandon our preconceived notions.

 In Zen, there is the concept of *Mu* (無) — often translated as "nothing" or "negation."
 When a student asked Master Zhaozhou whether a dog has Buddha-nature, he replied simply: "Mu."